 No one wants to end up stuck in the mud

-Leave yourself 1 minute to 30 seconds at the end of the section to bubble in a letter for the ones you could not get to or skipped.
+Leave yourself 30 seconds to one minute at the end of the section to bubble in a letter for the ones you could not get to or skipped.
 DO NOT leave any blanks.

 There is no penalty for guessing on the ACT, so if you leave blanks, you are giving up free points.
-Every 1-2 questions answered raises your score 1 point especially in the 30-36 range.
+Every additional question or two that you answer correctly raises your score one point especially in the 30-36 range.
 There is no best letter to guess (even if you have heard C is the most used).
 All letters are used randomly and equally.

 You must let go of what happened on the last three sections of the test and power through.
 You need to stay focused on this time-crunched ACT Science section.

 Have energy-packed snacks to eat at the break for an energy boost.
-Practice sitting for at least 3 full-length practice tests before you take the actual test.
+Practice sitting for at least three full-length practice tests before you take the actual test.
 Don't just sit for the 35-minute science section.
-As I said before, take 3 full-length practice ACTs, all five sections (including the Essay) in one sitting.
+As I said before, take three full-length practice ACTs, all five sections (including the essay if you'll be taking it) in one sitting.

 - Do not read the instructions!